igsxf22/python_unreal_ardupilot/README.md

 If you don't want to reset the SITL each time you re-launch Unreal, you can make minor changes to `bp_pythonPawn` and negate any distance the vehicle has flown away from home

+In UE editor, compare original blueprint with these changes: [Reset offset Blueprint](media/bp_pythonPawn_with_offset_xy.jpg)

-    > This shows the blueprint for resetting initial x, y, but doesn't reset apparent z (vehicle alt).
+> This shows the blueprint for resetting initial x, y but doesn't reset apparent z (vehicle alt).
 To also reset the z to 0 or another offset at unreal launch, just subtract `location - location_in` with the entire vector and use that value in the `Set Actor Location and Rotation` node

 > Instead of using the vehicle's current position in SITL to set the initial offset, you can also use `get location` node to get the location vector of another actor, like the tcpRelay.
 This way, you can use the tcpRelay as a new default origin for the vehicle.

 > This won't work for rotation, so if you need the vehicle facing a certain heading at start, set the yaw with dronekit, mavlink, etc.

 #### Control vehicle with Controller ***in work***
 - There's a few ways to do this, but focusing on simplicity and Python, I'll include basic set ups for a generic USB gaming controller and the RadioMaster Pocket using Pygame.